daniilvinn/daniilvinn.github.io/_posts/2024-09-19-virtual-geometry-overview.md

 4. Render if the self error is small enough and the parent error is too big
 5. Stop subtree traversal

 That's all the building blocks we need to build such a mesh rendering pipeline.
-In the next parts of this series, I will explain how to implement it from the very beginning to getting actual pixels on screen.

 ## Special thanks
 This entire system is pretty much a Nanite rendering pipeline from Unreal Engine 5.
 Considering this fact, I would like to thank [Brian Karis](https://x.com/briankaris) and the entire Nanite and Unreal Engine team, without them it wouldn't be possible, at least for me, at least for now.